mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 the news about the iridium/platinum deposits and gave the Collacians enough information about the church and Orobid that they could confidently create the message from God.
-The techpriest was then supposed to provide them with the plans for Orobid’s palace but he has now disappeared.
+The techpriest was then supposed to provide them with the plans for Orobid's palace but he has now disappeared.
 The Collacians theorize that he was caught by the thearchy and executed.